dongdigua/some-elixir/README.md

-# Some Useful, Educational or Interesting Codes in Elixir
+# Useful, Educational or Interesting Codes in Elixir
 ## prime-factor.ex
 decomposes an integer into a list of prime factors
 ## brainfuck.ex